PataphysicalSociety/soupault.app/site/reference-manual.md

 ```

 Soupault will only process that widget if you run `soupault --profile live`.
 If you run `soupault --profile dev`, or run it without the `--profile` option, it will ignore that widget.

+Since soupault 2.7.0, it's possible to specify more than one build profile.
+For example, if you run `soupault --profile foo --profile bar`, it will enable both `foo` and `bar` profiles
+and their associated widgets.

+### Disabling widgets

+Since soupault 2.7.0, it's possible to disable a widget by adding `disabled = true` to its config.

 ## Built-in widgets